-The Company maintains a senior revolving credit agreement with a group of banks to support general liquidity needs, including the issuance of commercial paper (the "MSDW Facility").
-Under the terms of the MSDW Facility, the banks are committed to provide up to \$6.0 billion.
+On April 28, 1999, the Company renewed its senior revolving credit agreement with a group of banks to support general liquidity needs, including the issuance of commercial paper (the "MSDW Facility").
+Under the terms of the MSDW Facility, the banks are committed to provide up to \$5.5 billion.
 The MSDW Facility contains restrictive covenants which require, among other things, that the Company maintain shareholders' equity of at least \$9.1 billion at all times.
 The Company believes that the covenant restrictions will not impair the Company's ability to pay its current level of dividends.
-At February 28, 1999, no borrowings were outstanding under the MSDW Facility.
+At May 31, 1999, no borrowings were outstanding under the MSDW Facility.

 The Company maintains a master collateral facility that enables Morgan Stanley & Co.
 Incorporated ("MS&Co."), one of the Company's U.S. broker-dealer subsidiaries, to pledge certain collateral to secure loan arrangements, letters of credit and other financial accommodations (the "MS&Co.
 Facility").
 As part of the MS&Co.
 Facility, MS&Co. also maintains a secured committed credit agreement with a group of banks that are parties to the master collateral facility under which such banks are committed to provide up to \$1.875 billion.
-At February 28, 1999 no borrowings were outstanding under the MS&Co.
+At May 31, 1999 no borrowings were outstanding under the MS&Co.
 Facility.
+Both the master collateral facility and the secured committed credit agreement were renewed on June 8, 1999.

-The Company also maintains a revolving committed financing facility that enables Morgan Stanley & Co.
-International Limited ("MSIL"), the Company's U.K. broker-dealer subsidiary, to secure committed funding from a syndicate of banks by providing a broad range of collateral under repurchase agreements (the "MSIL Facility").
-Such banks are committed to provide up to an aggregate of \$1.85 billion available in 12 major currencies and the euro.
-At February 28, 1999 no borrowings were outstanding under the MSIL Facility.
+On May 25, 1999 the Company renewed its revolving committed financing facility that enables Morgan Stanley & Co.
+International Limited ("MSIL"), the Company's London-based broker-dealer subsidiary, to secure committed funding from a syndicate of banks by providing a broad range of collateral under repurchase agreements (the "MSIL Facility").
+Such banks are committed to provide up to an aggregate of \$1.91 billion available in 6 currencies.
+At May 31, 1999 no borrowings were outstanding under the MSIL Facility.